MichaelNebor/Michael-Nebor-Profile/index.md

 ### Background

 I am originally from the Chicagoland area.
 I completed my undergradute studies at the University of Iowa and my graduate studies at Northern Illinois University.
-I fields of specialization are Financial Economics and Econometrics.
+My fields of specialization are Financial Economics and Econometrics.
 I am interested in financial research.
 My industry experience consists of working as a staff accountant and working at a bank as a quantitative analyst with a focus on financial modeling.

 In my free time I enjoy listening to live music, puzzles, and movies.